AfLosada/Ghost_MISO/semana1/pages/VRT/README.md

 Make sure you can login to both with the given credentials.

+You can also test this locally.

 ## Features

 Login and all of the following features:

-1. Create page
+1. Create page with markdown
-2. Edit page
+2. Create page with feature image
-3. Publish page
+3. Create page with spotify embed
-4. Schedule page
-5. Unschedule page

 Credentials:
 - username: nedrocoli@gmail.com